Here is how Seedrs compares with my other platforms. Note that they are not strictly comparable. Equity investment can be very volatile.

 There are no real statistics to show.
 The majority of the business on the platform are new, do not trade in a liquid market and an overall platform return would be heavily skewed by the successes.
 Therefore for any investor looking for an income stream on their investment, or even a positive return over the short and medium term may not find Seedrs attractive.
 Even in the longer term it is certainly the case that there is no guarantee of returns.
 It is worth bearing in mind that many of the massive businesses today were start-ups at one point or another.
 It seems likely that some of the stars of tomorrow will raise capital in this way.

 |Minimum Investment||1 share (price varies)|

 Seedrs sign-up offer

 There is a small sign up incentive for new customers.
 Get £25 investment credit when you open and invest £150 in your first 30 days.
 This isn’t the same as cash (as it can’t be withdrawn) and must be invested in a business on the Seedrs site.

 Is Seedrs profitable?

 In October 2020, the leading crowdfunding platforms Seedrs and Crowdcube agreed to merge.
-It remains to be seen what shape the new company will take.
+This was later rejected by the regulator on competition grounds.

 Seedrs Operating Model